equivalent/equivalent.github.io/_posts/til/2022-01-24-how-to-test-caching-on-individual-tests-rails-rspec.md

     get :index
   end

-  before do
-    allow(Rails).to receive(:cache).and_return(TestFileCachingHelper.cache)
-    Rails.cache.clear
-  end

-  it 'is performant' do
+  it 'is performant', :cache_enabled do
     #First call
     expect { trigger }.to make_database_queries(count: 420..430)